MDSKiel/calibmar/README.md

 	cd path/to/calibmar
     mkdir build
     cd build
-    cmake ..
+    cmake .. -GNinja
-    cmake --build .
+    ninja

 ### Windows
 For Windows it is recommended to use [vcpkg](https://github.com/microsoft/vcpkg).
-You will also need Visual Studio Build Tools ().
+You will also need Visual Studio Build Tools.

     git clone https://github.com/microsoft/vcpkg
     cd vcpkg